FMecha/battlegear/docs/sidebs/sbs2_car.md

 * **Drivetrain:** FR
 ??? note "Notes"
     * Color: Crystal White
+    * Body kit based on Ryosuke Takahashi's car from *Initial D*.
     * Savanna name not used in the English version, as the car was sold without that moniker outside of Japan.
 Even in the Japanese version, the Savanna name is also not used in the car selection screen, only in the car logo during attract mode.
     * Dev-described tuning: ECU, intake manifolds, dual exhausts, blow-off valve, lowering kit, clutch